SecretNest/ImageStore/doc/concept/SameFile.md

 All files with same Sha1 hashing result will be placed in one Same File Group.

 # Remove Same Files
 After detection, you could use [Select-ImageStoreSameFile](../cmdlet/SameFile/SelectSameFile.md) to return same files.
-This cmdlet powered with algorithm to deal with same file.
+This cmdlet powered with algorithm to deal with same files.
 See the cmdlet document for details.
+Combines the result with [Remove
+-ImageStoreFile](../cmdlet/File/RemoveFile.md) to delete the same files found.

 # Cmdlets
   * To check or modify Same File, you need to call [Same File Cmdlets](../cmdlet/cmdlets.md#same-file).